List of all U-boats

 2 Apr 1942

-During the attack on Liebre the boat was forced to dive by a patrol vessel and attacked with a depth charge in shallow waters.
-U-123 only escaped undamaged because no other attacks followed.
+During an attack on the American steam tanker Liebre in shallow water off North Carolina, the boat was forced to dive by a patrol vessel which then dropped a single depth charge.
+U-123 only escaped undamaged because the attack was not followed up.
 (Sources: KTB U-123)

 11 Apr 1942

-After sinking Gulfamerica the boat was located in shallow waters by an aircraft which directed a destroyer to the position.
-At 09.17 hours six depth charges were dropped on U-123 moving over the bottom at a depth of 20 m and badly damaged her.
-The boat "played dead", and despite air bubbles escaping from damaged valves no more depth charges were dropped by the destroyer, which left after an hour.
-Most of the damage could be repaired by the crew and the boat continued the patrol.
+After sinking Gulfamerica the boat was located in shallow water by an aircraft which directed a destroyer to the position.
+At 09.17 hrs, six depth charges were dropped as U-123 was moving over the bottom at a depth of 20m (66 ft), badly damaging her.
+The boat "played dead", and despite air bubbles escaping from damaged valves, no more depth charges were dropped by the destroyer, which left after an hour.
+Most of the damage could be repaired, and the boat continued the patrol.
 (Sources: KTB U-123)

 25 Aug 1943

-Depth charged off Cape Finisterre by allied escort vessels.
+Depth charged off Finisterre by Allied escort vessels.
 Date is approximate.
 (Sources: Blair, vol 2, page 406)

 7 Nov 1943

-09.44 hrs, Bay of Biscay, inbound: the first recorded attack by a "TseTse" Mosquito aircraft (RAF Sqdn 618, pilot F/O Al Bonnett RCAF) equipped with a 57mm cannon scored a hit on the conning tower which left the boat with one dead, two wounded and unable to dive due to a hole measuring 18 x 6.5cm.
+09.44 hrs, Bay of Biscay, inbound: the first recorded attack by a 'Tsetse' aircraft (RAF Sqdn 618, pilot F/O Al Bonnett RCAF), a Mosquito with a 6pdr (57mm) antitank cannon in the nose, scored a hit on the conning tower which left the boat with one dead, two wounded and unable to dive due to a hole measuring 18 x 6.5cm (7 x 2.5 in).
 [Bootsmaat Günther Struve] (Sources: Ritschel)

 11 recorded attacks on this boat.